GrantErickson/TilePuzzle/README.md

 ## The Process
 1. Create an array for each piece
 1. Create all the flip and rotate permutations.
+Remove duplicates.
 1. Place the first piece in the 0,0 location in the grid
 1. Make sure that there are only regions that have 6 or more contiguous spaces.
 If not this doesn't work.
 1. Find the next open spot and place the next piece there that fits.